w3c/wai-tutorials/source/carousels/animations.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** The script only replaces the value of the button rather than to replace the button entirely.
-If the button is removed, then the focus be lost for keyboard users.
+If the button is removed, then the focus would be lost for keyboard users.

 {::nomarkdown}
 <%= notes_end %>